momozhangcn/GSETRetro/README.md

                     -output data/biochem_npl_20xaug/pred.txt -replace_unk  -gpu 0  -beam_size 10 -n_best 10
 ```
 Noted that the hyper-parameter for USPTO-50k: `-beam_size 10 -n_best 50` </br>
-if opt.tgt above is given, script will do score the output results automatically.
+if `-tgt` above is provided, the script will automatically score the output results.

 ## 3.Multi-step Planning and Evaluation
 ### (3.1) To Plan retrosynthetic routes